vposwalia/Recommendation-System-In-Spotify-by-Machine-Learning/README.md

 K-Means Clustering of Genres
 K-Means Clustering of Songs
 Exploratory Data Analysis (EDA)
-In the notebook spotifyvisualisation.ipynb, we conducted an exploratory data analysis of the music dataset.
+In the notebook spotify.ipynb, we conducted an exploratory data analysis of the music dataset.
 Key visualizations include:

 <h3>Distribution of song features (acousticness, danceability, energy, etc.).</h3>
 Trends in music characteristics over time.